zero-or-one/LUCE-real-estate-prediction/README.md

 ```

 ### Things to improve
-Here are the things that will be good to improve.
 * Make the script to train the model end-to-end
 * Creation of adjacency matrix is of O(n^2) complexity.
 Optimization will save a lot of time
 * Keep adjacecny matrices in scipy.sparse form as it takes less space